 Asking for Help

 Knowing about illness, loneliness, problems of aging, or times of stress among our congregation is the first step in being able to help one another.
-If you are in need or someone you know is in need of meals, transportation, home or hospital visits, or other assistance:
+If you are in need or someone you know in the congregation is in need of meals, transportation, home or hospital visits, or other assistance:

 - Call the church office at 282-5209.
-Your request will be sent to the Coordinator of Congregational Life and the Caring Committee.
+Your request will be directed to the Coordinator of Congregational Life and the Caring Committee.

 - Contact our Coordinator of Congregational Life directly.